offconvex/offconvex.github.io/_posts/2019-06-03-trajectories.md

 (2) We need to develop a new vocabulary (and mathematics) to reason about trajectories.
 This goes beyond the usual "landscape view" of stationary points, gradient norms, Hessian norms, smoothness etc. Caution: trajectories depend on initialization!

-(3): I wish I had learnt a few tricks about ODEs/PDEs/Dynamical Systems in college, to be in better shape to reason about trajectories!
+(3): I wish I had learnt a few tricks about ODEs/PDEs/Dynamical Systems/Lagrangians in college, to be in better shape to reason about trajectories!